-The committee's responsibilities were to assist the Board in ensuring the maintenance of satisfactory internal controls throughout the Company, and the fulfilment of its responsibilities under the Corporations Act, the Listing Rules and other statutory obligations.
+The committee's responsibilities were to assist the Board in ensuring the maintenance of satisfactory internal controls throughout the Company, and the fulfilment of its responsibilities under the Corporations Law, the Listing Rules and other statutory obligations.
 The Audit Committee was to review the performance of the external auditors and meet with them to review the audit plans, reports emanating out of the audit, material changes in accounting policy, and other matters of relevance.
 It was to investigate any matter within its terms of reference, and retain external advisers to assist in the conduct of any investigation where necessary.
-The committee was also responsible for the appointment, independence, performance and remuneration of the external auditor.

 The Audit Committee has been inactive since the commencement of the 2002 financial year, from which time the full Board took over the committee's typical areas of responsibility.
 At that time, the Board was of the opinion that given the size of the Company, and the size and composition of the Board, there was no overall benefit to the Company in retaining an Audit Committee.
-The Board will make an assessment each year as to whether, due to changes in circumstances, there would be a material net benefit to the Company in reintroducing an Audit Committee (Recommendation 4.1).
+The Board will make an assessment each year as to whether, due to changes in circumstances, there would be a material net benefit to the Company in reintroducing the Audit Committee (Recommendation 4.1).